translated from French by Anna Infantino

 Less than 30 minutes later, we arrived at Pink Hostel, the perfect place to stay.
 They had arranged for a taxi to pick us up from the airport and drove us directly there and throughout our stay, the staff were very friendly and helpful.
 I woke up the first morning feeling great and over the next four-and-a-half days, we met fellow travelers from Canada, the US, Europe and a troupe of about 10 traditional African dancers who were staying at the hostel while on tour.

 We then decided to explore the city and met Prince Owusu, a very nice resident of Accra.
-Thanks to Prince, we got to visit the Kwame Nkrumah park, named after the father of independence of Ghana, on our first day.
+Thanks to Prince, we got to visit the Kwame Nkrumah Mausoleum and Memorial Park, named after the father of independence of Ghana, on our first day.
 Prince also helped us to cross the Osu district at nightfall on our second day and to visit Jamestown, Accra’s oldest district on our third day.
+Go on a guided tour of the Kwame Nkrumah Mausoleum and Memorial Park via our photos.
+It’s a serene nature sanctuary in downtown Accra.

 After visiting the fort, Prince and Anim brought us to the beach.
 On Sunday, everyone is on holiday!